-Where Fertmark certification is granted to a product that contains both fertilising elements and growth promotants, certification is to cover only the fertiliser component.
+Where Fertmark certification is granted to a product that contains both fertilising elements and growth promotants, certification is to cover only the fertiliser component required attached to operate to these rul the scheme. es.
+These shall comprise schedules to be